 ACD Working Group on Re-envisioning NIH-Supported Postdoctoral Training

-The working group has posted a Request for Information (RFI) for the community to share insights on issues affecting and possible solutions to the recent decline in postdoctoral trainees.
+Between February and April 2023, the working group hosted four public listening sessions and posted a Request for Information to engage the community on issues affecting and possible solutions to the recent decline in postdoctoral trainees.
 Responses will be used to help develop recommendations to address this problem which impacts U.S. competitiveness in biomedical research and innovation.
-Please consider sharing and responding to the RFI, which closes on April 14, 2023.
+Reports for each effort are available below in Related Resources.

 Ensuring the future of U.S. competitiveness and innovation in biomedical research is of utmost importance to NIH.
 One avenue for achieving this goal is to support a sustainable and diverse biomedical workforce.
 Concerns about the postdoctoral training system and recruiting qualified postdoctoral candidates have grown in recent years.
 Data suggest that the supply of postdoctoral researchers may be slowing, presenting an uncertain future for the U.S. biomedical research enterprise.
 From 2004 to 2009, U.S. postdoctoral appointments in science, engineering, and health increased by over 10,000; between 2015 and 2020, that number was less than 2,000, increasing to less than 66,000 appointments in total.
 Between 2004 and 2020, U.S. graduate student numbers in science, engineering, and health increased at a steady rate by more than 120,000 to nearly 698,000 students.
 Hence, there has been an overall reduction in postdoctoral trainees despite a strong increase in graduate students.
 While the overall investment in biomedical research has grown over this time, there are financial challenges for both postdoctoral trainees and the research labs in which they work.
 These challenges have been severely compounded by the COVID-19 pandemic and the ensuing economic environment.
 It is therefore critical that the agency explore the status of the postdoctoral training system, identify and understand critical factors and issues relating to this decline in postdoctoral fellows, and provide recommendations to address those factors.